-We sat down with our founder and CEO Stacey Grant to give you the inside scoop on her story, what she has learned, and things she wish she knew before becoming an entrepreneur.
+We sat down with our founder and CEO Stacey Grant to give you the inside scoop on her story, what she has learned, and things she wished she knew before becoming an entrepreneur.

 KF: Thank you so much for doing this with us!
 I want to start off with your backstory.
-What was life life before business?
+What was life like before business?
 What led you to this particular career path?

 S: I grew up in rural Pennsylvania surrounded by farmland – everything from horses to cows to corn stalks.
 It was literally straight out of Field of Dreams.
 We didn’t have the money for anything extra.
 We’d eat meatloaf, tuna casserole and Swanson frozen dinners around a sticky wooden table.
 My father had just started his career in Investment Counseling after graduating from Harvard and my mother was an artist, so the house usually smelled like turpentine which she used to clean her brushes and that sticky wooden table.

 We were scrappy but we made it all work.
 I used to get so excited to see garbage bags full of hand-me-down clothes appear on my front porch.
 This meant I’d be able to wear all those beautiful clothes I saw all the neighborhood girls wearing on the school bus.
 Dad hit his stride in the stock market, and we moved to 40 acres and a big modern house on a hill with a pool.
 Dad was the ultimate entrepreneur and always spoke to me like I understood business.
 And somehow some of his knowledge must have soaked into my brain by osmosis.
 His day job was Investment Counseling but he had about 100 side hustles in Real Estate, Small Business Retail Ventures, Venture Capital and a Hedge Fund.
 He even had a Race Horse!
 He loved the game, the challenge, the risk and the chase.
 All of this really intrigued me.

 KF: Wow, you’ve come a long way.
 Can you share the most interesting story that has happened to you since you started your career?